Rx for Rural Health | Health care payment model addresses rural hospitals' 'triple whammy'

 The Windber hospital is among 17 hospitals participating in an innovative state program aimed at supporting health care in rural areas.

-The Pennsylvania Rural Health Care Model was developed by the Department of Health as part of the federal Center for Medicare and Medicaid Innovations.
+The Pennsylvania Rural Health Model was developed by the Department of Health as part of the federal Center for Medicare and Medicaid Innovation.
 Kurtz is chairman of the program’s supporting non-profit – The Rural Health Redesign Organization.

 Hospitals have traditionally relied on volume-based fee-for-service financial models in which insurance companies pay for each test, procedure or treatment provided.
 For hospitals in the Rural Health Care Model program, the government and private payers provide a regular sum each month to provide all care.
 It’s called a global budget model, which is one of several value-based health care models used in other countries.